k1kolev/info/features/ui-ux-features/app-centric-navigation-in-web-client.md

 ## Putting it into context

-ERP.net uses two complementary navigation layers:
+@@name uses two complementary navigation layers:

 - The **App Bar** helps you select the application you want to work in
 - The **App-Centric Navigation Panel** helps you move inside that application